NotChad/termux-stuff/applications/termux-musl/README.md

 > THIS PROJECT IS DISCONTINUED !<br><br>
 It was just an experiment.
 Despite the fact that experiment was successful, [I](https://github.com/xeffyr) cannot continue to develop it.
 I have no desire|opportunity|time to deal with custom cross compiler, fixing build environment and various caveats and bugs hidden there.
 I'm not saying that porting and maintaining the package tree is a headache for one persion.<br>
-Package repository related to this project will be shutted down, it's dump can be found on the Internet Archive: https://archive.org/details/termux-musl-repository-25.01.2019.tar.
+Package repository related to this project will be shutted down, its dump can be found on the Internet Archive: https://archive.org/details/termux-musl-repository-25.01.2019.tar.
 Related docker image will be removed to, so if you decide to continue this project some things should be built manually.

 ## How to